djangocon/2021.djangocon.us/_schedule/talks/2021-10-22-design-django-models-such-that-your-future-self-will-thank-you.md

 layout: session-details
 permalink: /talks/design-django-models-such-that-your-future-self-will-thank-you/
 presenters:
-- bio: "- I'm currently working as Engineering Manager at SquadStack, I've been here for the past 5 years and have seen the team and processes grow from 3 member engineering team to a now ~60 people engineering team.
+- bio: "I'm currently working as Engineering Manager at SquadStack, I've been here for the past 5 years and have seen the team and processes grow from 3 member engineering team to a now ~60 people engineering team.
 Being the early member of the engineering team, I got to experience a fair share of challenges and make a lot of mistakes